NeuronQ/udacity-capstone/report/report.md

 The results are *significantly worse than random change direction guessing for LR model DACC*.
 In the figure above the ARIMA model performs worse than random direction guessing (41.75%), but on average it's slightly better, oscillating at 55% ± 2%.

-> **TODO:** add/update LR and ARIMA averages in the paragraph above and for all data series

 #### Attempting to derive a minimum profitable accuracy threshold

 Using the statistic heuristic formula for MinProfitableDACC defined at the end of the "Metrics" section, we can try and estimate these minimum threshold accuracies for our data.
 For daily data we look at these thresholds for 3 to 7 days ahead: